marceloricardo777/yobills---v1/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Configure your Firebase account to login with Google and add the file `google-services.json` in the directory `/android/app/`.

 ## Images
 ### Image Login